 Another common trait most coders and programmers have is the ability to think in logical and structural ways.
 Similar to problem-solving, they’re able to logically look at a problem and dissect it down to its structural components.
 This way of thinking is beneficial not to just coding and programming but as a way to view the world as a whole.
-The world is an extremely complex place and the amount of information being put out is increasing rapidly with each passing day.
+The world is becoming an increasingly complex place.
+With each passing day, the volume of information being released is rapidly increasing.
 Being able to logically sort out the knowledge and break it down to its simplest parts becomes a necessary skill in any kind of industry.
 Thus, learning it through coding at a young age will help you gain an invaluable way of looking at the world.

 6. Fun and Satisfying

 Just like learning any new foreign language, starting with coding and programming will be a bit challenging.
 Every word and text will seem like a complete mystery to you.
 But just like learning a new language, the benefits of being able to use the language do give you immense satisfaction and open up a new world of possibilities.
 By using the newly acquired language, you’ll be able to find tons of new connections and explore newer worlds as each programming language can be a gateway to creating something completely new.
 You’re able to create fun games, apps, websites, and more.